Cosmic-Infinity/Colours/README.md

 😜.
 Like the Windows 10 fluent Design? that's an option too.<br/>
  :heart_eyes:.
 And the best part?
 It's Colourful and Automated.<br/>

-_It's all about that coutomisation.
+_It's all about that customisation.
 It's all about you!
 Welcome to Colours!_

 NOTE : This is just an automation tool and the functionality it provides can be done by hand as well, although, that's time taking and slow.